Should I root my Android phone

 It is possible to back up some data, but it is not possible to back up private data unless the application we want to back up offers an export or some synchronization functionality.

 With root permissions, this is a non-issue.
-With programs like oandbackup, AppManager, or the much more famous Titanium Backup, it is possible to create an offline backup of all applications (or only a subset) and of theirs settings.
+With programs like oandbackup, AppManager, or the much more famous Titanium Backup, it is possible to create an offline backup of all applications and of theirs settings.

-Those backups can also be used for exporting/importing settings from one phone to another (of course some programs might not work correctly).
+Those backups can also be used for exporting/importing settings from one phone to another (some programs might not work correctly).

-Without administrative rights, or without a built-in backup functionality integrated into Android directly, there is not much one can do.
-Without root, as far as I know, the most complete solution is to use adb backup
+Without administrative rights, or a built-in backup functionality integrated into Android directly, there is not much one can do.
+Without root, as far as I know, the most complete solution is to use adb backup.
+Since applications need to opt-in to this mechanism, it is not that useful, as many programs have not been programmed accordingly.

 Replace, remove, and disable system programs

 Currently, it is possible to disable nearly all applications with adb.
-In previous versions of Android, not even this was possible (I remember a Phone with android 2.2 or 2.1 full of trial programs I could not remove), thus the situation improved dramatically.
+In previous versions of Android, not even this was possible (I remember older phones full of trial programs I could not remove), thus the situation improved dramatically.

 Unfortunately, there are still non-essential applications that still cannot be disabled or removed.